OneHatRepo/events/README.md

 	relayer = new EventEmitter();

-// Register the events on origin object origin.registerEvents(['foo', 'bar']); // events can be registered direclty on emitter object, rather than in a constructor
+// Register the events on origin object origin.registerEvents(['foo', 'bar']); // events can be registered directly on emitter object, rather than in a constructor

 // Set up relaying from origin to relayer relayer.relayEventsFrom(origin, ['foo', 'bar'], 'baz_'); // third argument allows optionally prepending event name with a prefix